Copyright © IJCMAS ICMAUA.

 Effectivity.

-necessary to accomplish this task.
-If grabbed you may bite, scratch, or pull
+any means necessary to accomplish this task.
+If grabbed you may bite, scratch,

 Non Classical.